 Mountain of the Evil Genies in the Sahara

-To better blend it, and protect my head from dust and sun, I wore the traditional Turage head wrap.
-Plus it was also fun to wear.
-One of my guides poses with me in this photo.
+To better blend in and protect my head from dust and sun, I wore the traditional Turage head wrap, which was also quite enjoyable to wear.
+One of my guides is posing with me in this photo.

 El kaf Jinoun with the devil horn formations to the right